hmrc/hmrc-mongo/README.md

 It will execute the body only if no lock is already taken, or the lock is already owned by this service instance.
 It is not released when the action has finished (unless it ends in failure), but is held onto until it expires.

+> Note: This implementation does not protect against parallel execution of the `body`.
+Every time the lock is refreshed the `body` will be executed again.
+If this behaviour is undesirable, then `ScheduledLockService` may be more appropriate.

 ```scala
 @Singleton